bennylope/bennylope.github.com/_posts/2015-12-14-refactoring-comprehensions.md

 <delimiter> <element expression> for <element> in <iterator> <conditional with element> <delimter>
 ```

-When you break it out into its abstract form the potential really shows
-through.
+Breaking this down we see that the square brackets are the delimiters
+used to contain the scope of the comprehension.
+They also indicate the
+type of object returned.
+We can change the delimiters used and now also
+change what kind of object is returned.

 Let's start switching around the delimiters.

 ### Dictionary comprehensions